What Is Vulnerability Scanning?

 Internal Scanning

-Internal scanning involves assessing company resources such as devices, applications, and systems behind a firewall to identify vulnerabilities.
-This process ensures that strategic planning aligns with the company’s core capabilities and furthers its competitive advantage in the market.
+Internal scanning involves assessing your resources such as devices, applications, and systems behind a firewall to identify vulnerabilities.
+This process ensures that strategic planning aligns with whatever core assets and capabilities you already own.

 Application Scans

-With a focus on software applications, these scans aim to identify vulnerabilities in applications that could be exploited by attackers.
-From outdated libraries to insecure code, application scans offer detailed insights into potential weaknesses that need to be addressed.
+With a focus on software applications, these scans aim to identify vulnerabilities in applications that could be exploited by attackers, from outdated libraries to insecure code.

 External Scanning

 External analysis involves examining factors such as market trends, competitive landscape, economic conditions, and regulatory changes.
-Understanding these external influences will enable businesses to identify opportunities and threats, make informed decisions and develop strategic positioning.
+Being aware of these influences gives you the opportunity to make informed decisions and develop strategic positioning.

 Passive Scanning

 Passive scanning techniques involve non-intrusive methods of gathering information such as publicly available data and observing network traffic without directly interacting with them.
-By applying this method, security professionals can gain insights while maintaining a low detection risk and anonymity.
+This method gives you insights while maintaining a low detection risk and anonymity.

 Active Scanning

 Active scanning employs tools that actively probe networks, systems, and applications for vulnerabilities.
-This method involves sending data packets to elicit responses to identify weaknesses before malicious actors exploit them.
+Used by advanced users or organizations, this method involves sending data packets to elicit responses to identify weaknesses before malicious actors exploit them.

 Authenticated Scanning